-- The connection diagram of the stator, rotor and accessories is supplied together with the motor documentation. - Figure 4.4 shows the single line connection diagram of a synchronous motor with brushes.
+- The connection diagram of the stator, rotor and accessories is supplied together with the motor documentation. - Figure 4.3 shows the single line connection diagram of a synchronous motor without brushes.

-Figure 4.4: General connection diagram (brushless motor)
+Figure 4.3: General connection diagram (brushless synchronous motor)